Real1tyy/Prisma-Calendar/docs-site/docs/troubleshooting.md

 - "Future instances count" is high enough to cover the date you expect
 - Virtual events show beyond the generation horizon (read-only)

+## Calendar stuck on "Indexing calendar events..." after duplicating

+**Problem**: After duplicating a calendar or creating a second calendar that points to the same directory, one or both calendars hang on "Indexing calendar events..." and never complete.

+**Root Cause**: When multiple calendars share the same directory, they share infrastructure (indexer, parser, event store).
+The initialization flow when duplicating calendars can cause synchronization issues where the shared infrastructure doesn't properly notify all calendar views.

+**Solution**: Reload the plugin after creating/duplicating calendars:

+1. **Option 1**: Disable and re-enable the plugin
+   - Go to Settings → Community Plugins
+   - Toggle "Prisma Calendar" off then on

+2. **Option 2**: Restart Obsidian

+**Prevention**: If you frequently create multiple calendars for the same directory, consider:
+- Creating all calendars at once, then reloading the plugin once
+- Using different directories for different calendars if you don't need them to share events

 ## Multiple calendars creating duplicate events

 If you're seeing duplicate events or recurring instances being created multiple times, this may be caused by multiple calendars using overlapping directories.